DigiQSL

 Keep a full online QSO logbook with manual entry or ADIF import.
 Every contact is logged with band, mode, frequency, RST, date, time, callsign, operator, and QTH — plus optional fields for contest exchanges, satellite data, propagation modes, and reference activations.

-Filter your logbook by callsign, band, mode, or QSL status.
-Track which contacts are unsent, queued, sent, or confirmed with interactive status badges.
+Filter your logbook by callsign, band, mode, QSO Status, QSL Status, or Delivery Status.
+Track whether a contact is logged or QSO Confirmed, whether your card state is None, Sent, Received, or QSL Exchanged, and whether delivery is Queued, Sent, Delivered, or Failed with interactive status badges.
 Create multiple logbooks to organise contacts by event, expedition, or station.
 Your amateur radio contact log is always accessible from any device.

 Send QSL Cards by Email